-Professor Richard Conroy Chairman
+Professor Richard Conroy

-I have pleasure in presenting your Company's Annual Report and Financial Statements for the year ended 31 May 2013.
-During the year further highly encouraging progress has been made towards achieving your Company's objective of discovering a world class diamond deposit in Finland comparable to those which have been found in similar geology in Russia.
-Further microdiamonds have been recovered at your Company's Seitaperä kimberlite pipe, excellent results have been achieved at your Company's exploration target Riihivaara, and positive results at Kuusamo have led to new claim applications.
+I have pleasure in presenting your Company's Annual Report and Financial Statements for the year ended 31 May 2014.
+During the year, further highly encouraging progress has been made towards achieving your Company's objective of discovering a world class diamond deposit in Finland, comparable to those which have been found in similar geology nearby in Russia.
+Excellent results have been achieved at your Company's exploration target at Riihivaara, both during the year to 31 May and since.
+Positive results at other targets have led to several new claim applications.